-We have reinstated all services following the Pandemic.
-It is important that the links we have built up through the crisis are not lost but built on to work in true partnership with other professionals and the wider health and social care community.
-Rainbows is not an island but a part of the health community and the wider community.
+We continue to work in partnership with other professionals and the wider health and social care community.
+Rainbows is not an island but an integral part of the health and social care sector and the wider community.

-We will continue to develop a 'workforce fit for the future' to ensure Rainbows services are sustainable in the future and responsive to the changing needs of babies, children and young people who use our services.
-To do this we will focus on developing our non-medical workforce, ensuring they have the skills, knowledge, competence and confidence to continue to care for the increasing complexity of the children we are seeing.
+We will continue to develop a 'workforce fit for the future' to ensure Rainbows services are sustainable and responsive to the changing needs of babies, children and young people who use our services.
+To do this we will continue to focus on developing our non-medical workforce, ensuring they have the skills, knowledge, competence and confidence to continue to care for the increasing complexity of the children we are seeing.

-We will continue to provide assurance on the quality of the care we provide by embedding the 15 steps challenge, daily safety and risk briefings, engagement with Integrated Commissioning Boards (ICB's) to undertake Quality visits and gain and respond to feedback from service users.
+We will continue to provide assurance on the quality of the care we provide by expanding our 15 steps team to include service users, establish a Rainbows patient participation and family experience group and engagement with Integrated Commissioning Boards (ICBs) to undertake Quality visits and engage in Rainbows service development.